marklogic/node-client-api/README.md

 ## Status

-Release 2.0.1 of the MarkLogic Node.js Client API
+Release 2.0.1 of the MarkLogic Node.js Client API, compatible with MarkLogic versions 8 and 9.
+To use the new features available in 2.0.1, you will need to run MarkLogic version 9.

 ## New Features in Release 2.0.1